zhibailin/MasteringEnglish/10-Play_Long-Term_Games_With_Long-Term_People.md

 Why?

 Naval: Yeah, this is an [[insight]] into what makes [[Silicon Valley]] work, and what makes [[high trust societies]] work.
+Essentially, all the benefits in life come from compound interests. [[Whether]] it’s in relationships, or making money, or in learning.